samblam/StoryMode/cline_docs/progress.md

 ## Progress Status

 The project is in active development with core functionality for user management, survey creation, sound management, participant management, and survey workflow implementation completed.
-Recent work has focused on fixing critical bugs in the participant submission workflow.
+Recent work has focused on fixing a critical bug on the survey results page.

 Key achievements:
-- Fixed participant deletion functionality
-- Completely fixed survey preview functionality with all UI improvements
-- Created proper response submission API endpoint with sound mapping support
-- Added thank-you page for post-submission confirmation
-- Implemented comprehensive participant status management
-- Fixed participant upload forms (manual, CSV, JSON)
-- Created survey publishing endpoint with participant status updates
-- Added support for batch status operations
-- Implemented participant status updates and access token invalidation upon survey submission
-- Implemented survey response completed field update upon survey submission
-- Fixed "Select Function" dropdown displaying "[object object]" or "[undefined]" by correctly parsing and handling the `functions` column in `src/components/admin/SoundManager.astro`.
+- Fixed `Uncaught SyntaxError: Cannot use import statement outside a module` by adding `type="module"` to the script tag in `src/pages/admin/surveys/[id]/results.astro`.
+- Fixed error message in Analytics Dashboard by handling `undefined` `is_success` property in `calculateSuccessMetrics` function in `src/utils/surveyAnalytics.ts`.
+- Identified that the `"__vite_ssr_import_2__.validateFormat is not a function"` error is caused by `DataExporter.astro` calling a non-existent API endpoint.
+This issue requires further investigation.

 Current focus:
-1.  **Implementing Enhanced Answer Saving:** The primary focus is implementing the new approach for saving answers to `survey_matches` by assigning and using question IDs.
+1.  **Implementing Enhanced Answer Saving:** The next focus will be implementing the new approach for saving answers to `survey_matches` by assigning and using question IDs.
 (See `cline_docs/ai_engineer_development_plan.md`).
+2.  **Investigating the `validateExport` API endpoint:** The `validateExport` function in `DataExporter.astro` is calling a non-existent API endpoint.
+This needs to be investigated and fixed.
-2. Fixing remaining critical bugs (Thank You page link, survey creation, participant management, survey preview).
+3. Fixing remaining critical bugs (Thank You page link, survey creation, participant management, survey preview).
-3. Testing the newly implemented features.
+4. Testing the newly implemented features.
-4. Adding comprehensive user feedback and validation.
+5. Adding comprehensive user feedback and validation.
-5. Documenting the survey publishing workflow for administrators.
+6. Documenting the survey publishing workflow for administrators.

 Recent implementations:
 1. Integrated survey publishing with background job system for email sending